On Potty Learning: Wait Until They Are Ready!

 Choose your path; there is more than one!

-About Laissez FaireI am 41...42...43, married with two children, and two cats.
+About Laissez FaireI am 41...42...43...44, married with two children, two cats, and a dog.
 Writing is my hobby, and learning and teaching my passions.
 Books!
 It used to be that I could devour several books a week when I had the time.
 I am usually too tired to stray awake these days with two kids.
-Currently my brain and energy levels have steered me to casual games and some inconsistent blogging.
+Currently my brain and energy levels have steered me to casual games, writing contests, and some inconsistent blogging.

 Posted on October 26, 2015, in Attachment Parenting, Babies, Gentle Parenting, Parenting, potty, Potty Talk, Potty Training, Toddlers and tagged attachment parenting, children, diaper free, elimination communication, parenting, potty learning, potty training, toilet training, wait until they are ready.
 Bookmark the permalink.
 8 Comments.